ceguez/Landscape-Architect-Library/README.md

 ## Development In progress

-* Implement authentication/authorization using Spring Security and Jason Web Token.
+* Implementing authentication/authorization using Spring Security and Jason Web Token.
 * Integrating AWS S3 to store images of plants.
 Note: Will use both: PostgreSQL & AWS S3.
 * Defining requirements to source data from a third party's database.
-* **Dockerizing App.**
+* Dockerizing App.

 ## Testing API on Postman